Hire The Law Firm That Keeps

 It started like any other visit to the dealership.

-Marcus had saved for months and was finally ready to trade in his old sedan for something more reliable.
+Marcus had saved for months and was finally ready to trade in his old sedan for a more reliable vehicle.

 He didn’t have the best credit, but the dealer assured him they had “connections” and could “get him approved.”